abais-hub/CMPE258/Assignment_4/README.md

-Accuracy without dropout layer, 25 epochs: 98.01% Accuracy with dropout layer, 25 epochs: 97.83% Accuracy with dropout layer + image augmentation (Phd trained params), 25 epochs: 99.23%
+Accuracy without dropout layer, 25 epochs: 98.01% Accuracy with dropout layer, 25 epochs: 97.83% Accuracy with dropout layer + image augmentation (Phd trained image augmentation params), 25 epochs: 99.23%

 Extra points if you hit 99% test accuracy with these changes (very challenging given you are not using CNNs).
 Achieved accuracy of 99.23% without CNN

 Part 2 : Keras
-Tried both without and with CNN with dropout layer, adaptive learning rate, patience =5, and image augmentation (Phd trained params), 10 epochs Accuracy with dropout layer + Flatten + CNN, 10 epochs =
+Tried both without and with CNN with dropout layer, adaptive learning rate, patience =5, and image augmentation (Phd trained image augmentation params) Accuracy with dropout layer + Flatten + CNN, 10 epochs = 95.56